 |---|---|---|

-Consent does not make an unsuitable plan suitable.
-Corey may still recommend waiting, referral, more information or no treatment if health details are unclear, symptoms need medical review, skin is not ready, expectations are not realistic, pressure is present or the likely benefit does not justify the risk.
-The patient can also withdraw consent before treatment occurs.
+Consent does not make an unsuitable plan appropriate.
+Corey may recommend more information, medical review, referral, waiting or no cosmetic care when health details are unclear, the skin is not ready, decision-making is impaired, pressure is present or the balance of risk and likely benefit is not acceptable.

 Is this for you?